Karaneeswarar Temple, Mylapore: Legend

-This temple is the abode of Lord Sri Karaneeswara and Mother Porkodi Amman.
+(literally "one who causes").
+While there is no concrete proof, it is widely believed that this temple may date back to the 12th century CE.

+Architecture and Deities

+The main deities of the temples are Karaneeswara (Shiva) and his consort Porkodi Amman (Parvati).
 The temple is located at Bazaar road in the middle stretch of the popular Kutcheri road in Mylapore.
 It is about half a kilometer from the famous Kapaleeswarar temple.
-From Sanskrit language, Karana means "cause".
-Karana + Iswara (Lord) = Karaneeswara, "the Lord who is the cause".
-The general belief in the Hindu religion is that he is the primordial cause of this universe which is His very form.
+Karaneeswara means "the Lord who is the cause" in Sanskrit.
+Shiva is believed to be the primordial cause of the universe which is his very form.
 He is also the Lord who can teach us the causality behind all events.

-Lord Karaneeswara is more than happy to grant material boons as well.
-The worship of Sri Karaneeswara and Mother Porkodi blesses one with a happy family life; there will be much amicability amongst all members of the family.
-Mix coconut oil, sesame oil (gingelly) and castor oil in equal parts and use this mixture to light oil lamps in multiples of six (6, 12, 18, 24 and so on) in this temple.
-Pradakshinam (circling the temple) is also very important here.
-The temple is worth visiting for its calm environment.